Turnrp/SecureNotepad/README.md

 ## Future Plans:
 - ~~Full UI Overhaul~~
-- Enhanced Security Measures
 - *Image Support (Cancelled But May Come Back To)*
 - ~~Separate Notes for Individual Users~~
-- Developing it into an actual application for securing data
+- Developing it into an actual application & Releasing